- The React portfolio website you'll build

 Now, if you view your application in the browser, you’ll see a result similar to the GIF below:

-From the GIF, you can see that the content displayed on your portfolio page matches the content of your CMS.
+The GIF shows that the content displayed on your portfolio page matches the content of your CMS.

 React portfolio website templates to use